kylemcdonald/AudioNotebooks/readme.md

-# AudioNotebooks
+# Audio Notebooks

 A collection of Jupyter Notebooks related to audio processing.

 The notebooks act like interactive utility scripts for converting between different representations, usually stored in `data/project/` where `project` is the dataset you're working with.
 Generally, if you change `data_root` near the top of the notebook and run the reset of the notebook, it will do something useful.

-* _Multisamples_ refers to audio that needs to be segmented into samples.
+Here are some words used in the names of the notebooks, and what they mean:

 * _Samples_ refers to one-shot sounds, usually less than 1-2 seconds long.
 These can be loaded from a directory, like `data/project/samples/` or from a precomputed numpy matrix like `data/project/samples.npy`.
 When they are stored in a `.npy` file, all the samples are necessarily concatenated or expanded to be the same length.
+* _Multisamples_ refers to audio that needs to be segmented into samples.
 * _Fingerprints_ refer to small images, usually 32x32 pixels, representing a small chunk of time like 250ms or 500ms.
 These are either calculated with CQT, STFT, or another frequency domain analysis technique.
 They are useful for running t-SNE or training neural nets.

-Some common formats:
+Some formats in use:

 * `.npy` are numpy matrices.
 Numpy can load and save these very quickly, even for large datasets.
 * `.tsv` are tab separated files referring to one sample per line, usally with normalized numbers in each column.
 These are good for loading into openFrameworks apps, or into the browser.